Associate Professor and Director of Schoolwide EdD

-Current active projects include a Transformative Evaluation of Creative Learning in Pittsburgh; ongoing study of the Simple Interactions professional development approach in youth programs, libraries, and museums; and a multi-year research-practice partnership with the Remake Learning Network.
+Current active projects include a Transformative Evaluation of Creative Learning in Pittsburgh; ongoing study of the Simple Interactions professional development approach in youth programs, libraries, and museums; a research and evaluation project with Generator-Z, and a multi-year research-practice partnership with the Remake Learning Network.

 - Creative Learning: Transformative Evaluation, The Heinz Endowments, PI, 2019-2022, $450,000